dnareyes/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 3. **Data Extraction**
    - Extracted only measurements related to mean and standard deviation
-   - Identified these measurements using regex pattern matching

 4. **Data Labeling**
    - Converted activity codes to descriptive activity names